Snowflake-Labs/sfquickstarts/site/sfguides/src/gain_insights_from_unstructured_data/gain_insights_from_unstructured_data.md

   # Step 5: Generate summaries for each truck brand
   summarized_reviews_df = concatenated_reviews_df.with_column(
-      "NUMBER_ONE_DISH", cortex.ExtractAnswer(F.col("ALL_REVIEWS_TEXT"), "What is the number one dish positivly mentioned in the feedback?")
+      "NUMBER_ONE_DISH", cortex.ExtractAnswer(F.col("ALL_REVIEWS_TEXT"), "What is the number one dish positively mentioned in the feedback?")
   )

   # Step 6: Extract the first element of the array